AllenDG/ai-hairstyle/README.md

 ![ShadCN UI](https://img.shields.io/badge/ShadCN_UI-000000?style=for-the-badge&logo=shadcn&logoColor=white)
 ![Magic UI](https://img.shields.io/badge/Magic_UI-8A2BE2?style=for-the-badge)

  web application that allows users to experiment with virtual hairstyles.
 Users can upload a photo, select their gender, choose hairstyles and hair colors, and generate a preview of their new look.
-The app includes a navigation bar with sections like Home, Tool, About Us, Contact, Login, and Create Account.
-It also features a chatbot for answering frequently asked questions (FAQs).
  ## 🚀 Features

 - **React**: A JavaScript library for building user interfaces.
 - **Vite**: A next-generation frontend tooling for fast development.